All Episodes

 So yeah, I think race is real in that sense.

-It's actually pretty sophisticated technique.
+It's actually a pretty sophisticated technique.

 They'll tell you about it.

-I mean, you're pushing you're over 120 almost certainly, right?
+I mean, you're pushing, you're over 120 almost certainly, right?

-Well, my IQ is about 150.
+My IQ is about 150.

 I mean, I'm pretty intelligent.

-I know that it's it's somewhere over 120, probably not over 130.
+I know that it's, it's somewhere over 120, probably not over 130.

 I think I'm in like the 126 range because I was in the gifted program in my school and the minimum requirement was 120.